Skip to main content

 Restricted Virtual Chunk Container Prefixes

-Icechunk supports some types of virtual chunk container prefixes which are forbidden in Arraylake.
-The forbidden prefixes are file://, memory://, and http://.
+Arraylake forbids some types of virtual chunk container prefixes which Icechunk supports.
+The forbidden prefixes are file:///, memory://, http://, and https://.

 If you create an Arraylake repo with a virtual chunk container that uses a forbidden prefix, an error will be raised when you try to authorize access to the virtual chunk data.
 Again this is for security reasons.